 GUARANTY AGREEMENT

-This Guaranty Agreement (this "Guaranty"), dated as of February 1, 2001, is made and entered into between Enron Corp., an Oregon corporation ("Guarantor"), and AEC Marketing (USA), Inc., a Delaware corporation ("Contract Party").
+This Guaranty Agreement (this "Guaranty"), dated as of February 1, 2001, is made and entered into between Enron Corp., an Oregon corporation ("Guarantor"), and AEC Marketing (USA) Inc., a Delaware corporation ("Contract Party").

 WHEREAS, (i) Contract Party and Enron North America Corp., a wholly owned subsidiary of Guarantor ("Obligor"), are contemplating entering into an ENFOLIO Master Firm Purchase/Sale Agreement of even date herewith and herein incorporated for all purposes (said Agreement, as the same may be from time to time extended, amended and supplemented, particularly including, without limitation, all Transactions thereunder, the "Gas Contract"), (ii) Guarantor will directly or indirectly benefit from the Gas Contract and (iii) as a condition precedent to the consummation of the Gas Contract, Contract Party has required that Guarantor unconditionally guarantee to Contract Party all payment obligations of Obligor under the Gas Contract.